-How A Senate Impeachment Trial Could Work
+How The Senate Impeachment Trial Will Work

 Timing: TBD

-After the trial, the Senate votes on the articles.
+After the trial, the Senate votes on whether to convict or acquit the president on each article of impeachment.
 Convicting Trump and therefore removing him from office requires 67 votes.
 That would mean 20 Republicans would have to join Democrats in the effort — a highly unlikely prospect.

 Acquitting Trump of the charges or dismissing the charges, however, takes only 51 votes.
-It is unclear whether these would be separate votes.

 Loading...